bigskysoftware/htmx/www/events.md

 * `detail.elt` - the element that dispatched the request
 * `detail.xhr` - the `XMLHttpRequest`
 * `detail.target` - the target of the request
+* `detail.trigger` - the element that dispatched the request

 ### <a name="afterRequest.htmx"></a> Event - [`afterRequest.htmx`](#afterRequest.htmx)